-Share-based long-term incentive programs
+Share-based long-term incentive plans

-Qliro Group has three outstanding share-based long-term incentive programs decided on at the Annual General Meetings in 2016, 2017 and 2018, as well as an outstanding synthetic call option plan for senior executives and key employees in Qliro Financial Services (launched in 2016 and 2017).
+Qliro Group has three outstanding share-based long-term incentive programs decided on at the Annual General Meetings in 2017, 2018 and 2019, as well as an outstanding synthetic call option plan for senior executives and key employees in Qliro (launched in 2017).
 See Note 24 for more information.

-Evaluation of the guidelines and auditor's statement as to whether the guidelines have been complied with
+Evaluation of the guidelines and auditor's opinion on whether the guidelines have been complied with

 In accordance with the Swedish Corporate Governance Code, the Board's Remuneration Committee follows and evaluates the application of the AGM's guidelines for remuneration of executives.
-The company's auditor has, in accordance with Chapter 8, Section 54 of the Companies Act, provided an opinion as to whether the remuneration guidelines for executives in force in 2018 were adhered to.
-The Remuneration Committee's evaluation and the auditor's review have concluded that in 2018 Qliro Group followed the guidelines adopted by the AGM.
-The opinion and the Board of Director's report on the outcome of the Remuneration Committee's evaluation is available on the company's website at www.qlirogroup.com, at company headquarters at Sveavägen 151 in Stockholm, and is sent to the shareholders who request it, stating their mailing or e-mail address.
+The company's auditor has, in accordance with Chapter 8, Section 54 of the Companies Act, provided an opinion on whether the remuneration guidelines for executives in force in 2019 were adhered to.
+The Remuneration Committee's evaluation and the auditor's review have concluded that in 2019 Qliro Group followed the guidelines adopted by the AGM.
+The opinion and the Board of Directors' report on the outcome of the Remuneration Committee's evaluation are available on the company's website at www.qlirogroup.com, and at company headquarters at Sveavägen 151 in Stockholm, and are sent to the shareholders who request them, stating their mailing or e-mail address.

-Internal control of financial reporting, etc.
+Internal control of financial reporting etc.